 When constructing a new basement, it is possible to apply the waterproofing system to the internal (negative) or external (positive) side of the basement wall.
 In many cases, combined systems are specified to provide enhanced protection and these are encouraged in the latest NHBC guidance (NHBC Chapter 5.4).
 Examples of newbuild basement waterproofing options can be found on our CAD drawings page.
-To discuss waterproofing options for specific basement structures, please contact our technical department.
+To discuss waterproofing options for specific basement structures, please contact our technical department on 01403 210204 or submit an enquiry.

 Internally applied systems are popular when waterproofing old basements, but can also be used to waterproof newbuild basements in situations where access to the external side of the basement is problematic – e.g. when creating a new basement under an existing building or when using contiguous / secant piling or diaphragm walls to construct the basement retaining walls.
 Internal basement waterproofing can be carried out using a tanking slurry (e.g. Vandex BB75, Vandex Super, or Vandex Unimortar 1) or using a cavity drainage system (e.g. Oldroyd Xv or Oldroyd Xv 20).